frankajo/Amazon-Product-Review-Analysis/README.md

-# Amazon-Product-Review
+# DSA Project Documentation
+My name is **Ngbede Frank Ajo**.
 This is the first test of my ability as a Data Analyst.
-I want to say a big thank you to the **Incubator Hub** and the entire **DSA Team** for this wonderful opportunity, not forgetting my three high standard instructors (Mr Temidayo DeeTee, Mr Femi and Mr Musin) for their wonderful impact in my journe.
+I want to say a big thank you to the **Incubator Hub** and the entire **DSA Team** for this life changing experience, and my wonderful, impactful and friendly Facilitators
+*(Mr. Temidayo DeeTee, Mr. Femi Ayodele and Mr. Muhsin Hameed)* for their wonderful impact in my journey.

-Special thanks to my father in Lord **Daddy G.O** for giving me an opportinity of a life time.
-May God continue to uphold you daddy.
+My special thank goes to my Father in The Lord, **Daddy G.O** who made this program possible for me to enjoy free of charge.
+May Almighty continue to bless protect you.
+We love you…

 ---